SDU-eScience/UCloud/frontend-web/README.md

 The `e` in the event of a failing promise, matches the structure of `{ request, response }` but lacks type safety.

 Calls made to the backend are prefixed with `api/` followed by the service called, followed by the operation.

+Websockets are also supported.
+This is used for both the Task system (TODO add link) and Notifications (TODO: Add link).
+It uses the same authentication system as for common HTTP-requests.

+### Styling

+Most of the styling is written using the Unstyled-functions `./frontend-web/webclient/app/Unstyled/index.ts/`.
+This is is written as normal CSS in strings, and is injected at runtime.

+Using CSS-variables in the components can be done setting them in the `style` object-prop.

+(TODO: Reasoning?)

+### Custom stores

+Instead of Redux, some components instead utilize an external store that's connected to the component using the `useSyncExternalStore`-hook.
+This allows the programmer more flexibility for fetching and emitting updates, without having to use middleware libraries for Redux.
+(TODO: Examples?).
+Examples of this are the TaskStore (TODO: link) and Notifications.

+### AsyncCache store

+The AsyncCache is used for caching stuff like drives/collections to be used between non-React focused components like the [ResourceBrowser-component](#Resource-Browser-component) (see below).
+They can be invalidated and stores resources in records, usually based on the `id` as key, e.g. using the folder id/path as key, will return the contents of the folder.

+The AsyncCache allows for fetching resources from the backend to the cache, retrieving from the cache locally and invalidating the cache.
+Invalidating of the cache is done on page-reload and can be done by the programmer.

+### Resource Browser-component

+The ResourceBrowser-component is built for speed and consistent interaction possibilites like keyboard-input and context menus on mouse right-clicks.
+It is used to render lists, e.g. Files, Drives, Project Members, Public Links, etc.

+The ResourceBrowser-component handles the keyboard input, and mouse input for a consistent experience between different instances of the ResourceBrowser.
+It is written as a Javascript class, and must be instantiated in a React-component, that handles initialization in a `useLayoutEffect` hook.
+(TODO: Required handlers for implementing ResourceBrowser using component).

+The ResourceBrowser-component works by creating elements using the DOM-api and modifying the contents.
+Each single representation of a resource is rendered in a `row` that contains:

+- `star`: If any favoriting mechanism exists for the resource instance in question, this
+- `icon`: The icon to be rendered on the left-most side.
+- `title`: The title contents to be rendered immediately to the right of the icon.
+This is commonly the resource name, e.g. file name for files, IP for public IP, etc.
+- `stat1`, `stat2`, `stat3`: Fields with meta data on the resource.
+For a file it can be `modified at`, `sensitivity` or similar.
+How many `stats` are shown depends on the ResourceBrowser component props.
+If the component is in a modal, only 2 `stat`-columns will be shown.
+(TODO: WHICH ONES???).
+When the modal is used as a selector (e.g. "Move to..."-operation), usually the content of `stat3` is replaced with the button to perform the selection.

+The ResourceBrowser components supports navigating resources by typing the name, arrow keys, enter, among others.

+Operations applicable to a resource instance will be presented to the user when one or more is selected.
+These operations are usually provided by the corresponding resource API.
+They will be presented both above the list-view, and also be presented on right-clicking on of the selected elements.
+Some operations, like creation, will be shown when no element is selected.